 It is crucial to mention that the large pool of well-qualified talent is known for highly competitive prices and flexibility EU-wide:

 - Labor costs are 4 times lower than the EU average.
-The minimum monthly wage in Lithuania is currently 290 EUR, and the minimum hourly wage is 1.76 EUR.
+The average monthly wage in Lithuania is currently 646 EUR.

 - One of the most flexible employment markets in Central and Eastern Europe: 3rd lowest in hiring difficulty and 2nd most flexible wage rate regime.